About

 Gauresh Jassal

-Gauresh is a third-year Ph.D. candidate in Aerospace Engineering at Case.
+Gauresh is a fourth-year Ph.D. candidate in Aerospace Engineering at Case.
 As a kid growing up in India, he got so annoyed with insects and birds that he vowed to take revenge on them by mastering their gift of flight.
 This vow combined with his proclivity for 'playing' with things led him to spend his undergrad years studying Aerospace Engineering in China, where his interest in flight translated into an obsession with Fluid Dynamics, which has now become his Paradise Lost.
 His interests include everything pertaining to the flow of quantities, but he has a very strong interest in Turbulence, which he hopes to tame.
 He enjoys cooking a very restrictive personal cuisine based on his annoying nitpicky eating habits, playing acoustic guitar, writing short stories, learning new cool math, building things, freaking himself out over irrelevant philosophical issues, and being outdoorsy when he's in the mood.

 Matthew Sendrey headshot